This article has links to products and services we love, which we may make commission from.

 - Check out the Jamestown Historical Society Museum in the summertime, the tiny museum will tell you everything you’d need to know about this old East Coast town.

-- Take a peek at the picturesque Conanicut Island Lighthouse situated at the top of the town.
+- Take a peek at the picturesque Conanicut Island Lighthouse at the top of the town.
 The now-defunct lighthouse is a residential home and was seen in Wes Anderson’s Moonrise Kingdom.

 - Stroll through the downtown and get a feel of the local flavor while you check out the shops and restaurants.